koral--/blog/source/2016-06-06-ios-code-signing-a-new-method.html.markdown

-[how you can export & upload your iOS code signing files](http://devcenter.bitrise.io/docs/provprofile-cert-export), about our handy [Code Signing Doctor (`codesigndoc`)](https://github.com/bitrise-tools/codesigndoc) tool, as well as more advanced tips and guides like [Using multiple code signing file sets](http://devcenter.bitrise.io/docs/upload-use-more-than-one-certificate-using-generic-file-storage), to create multiple, differently signed iOS IPAs (e.g. one with an Ad-Hock code signing, and one with an App Store code signing).
+[how you can export & upload your iOS code signing files](http://devcenter.bitrise.io/docs/provprofile-cert-export), about our handy [Code Signing Doctor (`codesigndoc`)](https://github.com/bitrise-tools/codesigndoc) tool, as well as more advanced tips and guides like [Using multiple code signing file sets](http://devcenter.bitrise.io/docs/upload-use-more-than-one-certificate-using-generic-file-storage), to create multiple, differently signed iOS IPAs (e.g. one with an Ad Hoc code signing, and one with an App Store code signing).